daar/nova/README.md

 # Add a dependency (resolves version automatically)
 nova require daar/linkedlist

-# Update lock file and rebuild vendor folder
+# Update resolved packages and rebuild vendor folder
 nova update
 ```

-Once your project is ready, make sure to commit both `nova.json` and `nova.lock` to version control.
+Once your project is ready, make sure to commit the `nova.json` file to version control.

 To reproduce an environment locally or in a deployment pipeline, run: